 which is used extensively in the unit tests.

-verify the expressions (XML document) flow.
+and can verify the expressions (XML document) flow.